pablocarderam/opqua/README.md

 Recovery of an infected host or vector results in all pathogens being removed from the host/vector.
-Additionally, the host/vector may optionally gain protection from pathogens that contain specific genome sequences present in the genomes of the pathogens it recovered from, representing immune memory.
-The user may specify a population parameter delimiting the contiguous loci in the genome that are saved on the recovered host/vector as "protection sequences".
-Pathogens containing any of the host/vector's protection sequences will not be able to infect the host/vector.
+Additionally, the host/vector may optionally gain immunity from pathogens that contain specific genome sequences present in the genomes of the pathogens it recovered from, representing immune memory.
+The user may specify a population parameter delimiting the contiguous loci in the genome that are saved on the recovered host/vector as "immunity sequences".
+Pathogens containing any of the host/vector's immunity sequences will not be able to infect the host/vector.

-Births result in a new host/vector that may optionally inherit its parent's protection sequences.
+Births result in a new host/vector that may optionally inherit its parent's immunity sequences.
 Additionally, a parent may optionally infect its offspring at birth following a Poisson sampling process equivalent to the one described for other contact events above.
 Deaths of existing hosts/vectors can occur both naturally or due to infection lethality.
 Only deaths due to infection are